olepbr/it1901/mememedb/README.md

 * I want to be able to post a picture to the app, and see it appear on the main page
 * I want to be able to create and log in with my account

+## Storage method
+This appp uses an implicit storage method, where the user is not directly informed of how or where data is stored.
+Implicit storage is used as it allows multiple users to interact with a shared database, which is an integral part of our idea, even though only local storage is supported at the moment.

 ## Maven Goals

 * `validate` - Validate the project is correct